-Responsibilities of Management, Audit & Supervisory Board Members and the Audit & Supervisory Board for the Consolidated Financial Statements
+Responsibilities of Management, Corporate Auditors and the Board of Corporate Auditors for the Consolidated Financial Statements

 Management is responsible for the preparation and fair presentation of consolidated financial statements in accordance with corporate accounting standards that are generally accepted in Japan.
 This includes the establishment and operation of internal controls that management has determined to be necessary in order to prepare and fairly present consolidated financial statements that are free from material misstatements caused by fraud or error.